quii/learn-go-with-tests/roman-numerals.md

 ## Write the minimal amount of code for the test to run and check the failing test output

-Create our function but not make it pass yet, always make sure the tests fails how you expect
+Create our function but don't make it pass yet, always make sure the tests fails how you expect

 ```go
 func ConvertToRoman(arabic int) string {